giuseppe-guerra/giuseppe-guerra/README.md

 I'm __Giuseppe Guerra__, a software engineer based in Italy.

-- 🔭 I’m currently working with Microsoft tecnologies like .NET, C#, SQL Server, ASP.NET Core...
+- 🔭 I’m working with Microsoft tecnologies like .NET, C#, SQL Server, ASP.NET Core.
+- ☁  Microsoft Azure Developer Associate

 <!--
 **giuseppe-guerra/giuseppe-guerra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.